psychbruce/FMAT/README.md

 pip install torch==2.2.1 --index-url https://download.pytorch.org/whl/cu121
 ```

 -   According to the May 2024 releases, "transformers" ≥ 4.41 depends on "huggingface-hub" ≥ 0.23.
-The "transformers" (4.40.2) and "huggingface-hub" (0.20.3) can ensure the display of progress bars when downloading BERT models.
+The "transformers" (4.40.2) and "huggingface-hub" (0.20.3) can display progress bars when downloading BERT models.
 -   Proxy users may use the "global mode" (全局模式) to download models.
 -   If you find the error `HTTPSConnectionPool(host='huggingface.co', port=443)`, please try to (1) reinstall [Anaconda](https://www.anaconda.com/download/success) so that some unknown issues may be fixed, or (2) downgrade the "[urllib3](https://pypi.org/project/urllib3/)" package to version ≤ 1.25.11 (`pip install urllib3==1.25.11`) so that it will use HTTP proxies (rather than HTTPS proxies as in later versions) to connect to Hugging Face.